 Many visitors to Fox Hagg live within walking distance of the reserve, or pass through the reserve as part of a longer walk, however there is limited parking availability off Lodge Lane.
-The car park is the responsibility of both the Ttrust and the adjacent land owner.
+The car park is the responsibility of both the Trust and the adjacent land owner.
 In recent months, ongoing issues with fly-tipping have meant that part of the car park has been blocked off by the adjacent land owner, reducing the number of spaces available.
+Consequently, it is now hard for cars to park without obstructing the adjacent bridleway entrances.
+The Trust will work to address this issue but, if a solution is not forthcoming, then the car park may be closed on a permanent basis.

 Fly-tipping at the reserve is dealt with swiftly, when any indication of the perpetrator is found (names or addresses on labels etc.) it is reported to the local authority for further action to be taken.